pcrooijendijk/explainify/README.md

 ollama pull mistral:7b
 ```

-Then for getting the relevant lines of code from the vulnerable code files, [SemGrep](https://semgrep.dev) and [Snyk](https://snyk.io/platform/snyk-cli/) are used.
+For getting the relevant lines of code from the vulnerable code files, [SemGrep](https://semgrep.dev) and [Snyk](https://snyk.io/platform/snyk-cli/) are used.
 To install them please refer to the documentation of [Semgrep](https://semgrep.dev/docs/getting-started/quickstart) and [Snyk](https://docs.snyk.io/developer-tools/snyk-cli/install-or-update-the-snyk-cli) or use:

 ### Semgrep
 ```